 Objective 3.2 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise Multipurpose Senior Services Program (MSSP) staff will provide expert and timely care planning and follow through for older adults at risk of nursing home placement.
 Program staff will possess knowledge of interventions for chronic disease self- management and support, and care plans will be developed through multi- disciplinary nursing and social work assessments, conferencing, and supervision, following a rigorous schedule and standards all care managers will monitor monthly progress.
-MSSP care managers will maintain strategic partnerships with agency and community-based service providers and use care coordination technology that meets federal interoperability standards.
-MSSP care managers will provide information and advocacy to clients, their families, and caregivers to access services and benefits for which clients are eligible and will identify needs that are best addressed using purchased services.
-Assessments, care plans, and purchase proposals are reviewed by the MSSP supervisor. ≥ 2024-2025 ⊇ 2025-2026 ⊇ 2026-2027 ⊇ 2027-2028 MSSP
+MSSP care managers will maintain strategic partnerships with agency and community-based service providers and use care coordination technology that meets federal interoperability standards. ⊠ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 MSSP resource recommendations may be provided to those individuals or referring parties.